profAlphaOmega/xrpl_ws_client/README.md

 The current configuration is setup to:

 1. Send an opening ping
-2. Subscribe to the ledgerClosed event, which happens every time a new ledger is closed, roughly every 3-5 seconds
-3. Run continuously and log 'ledgerClosed' messages
+2. Request a random number from the server
+3. Request an account information
+4. Request any issued currencies the account may have
+5. Request and order book for USD:XRP
+6. Subscribe to all ledger closes and a testnet account that listens for transactions

+After that the client will run forever listening to messages

 This client does not have all of the API commands, not by a longshot.
 It is meant to give you an overall framework to bootstrap from and connect you to the XRPL via websocket.

 One important thing to note is that this client does not handle signing transactions.
-To do that securly, read the docs and see how the websocket api handles it, or use the xrpl-py client.
+To do that securly, read the docs and see how the websocket api handles it, or use the official xrpl-py client.

 Current command list is